Can I request a pre-project consultation?

 - For questions about the PIA process, use the PIA Inquiry

-- For specific advice about security, refer to the Information Security Standards or contact it.security@ubc.ca
+- For advice about information security, refer to the Information Security Standards or contact it.security@ubc.ca

-- For specific advice about privacy, refer to the Privacy Fact Sheets or contact access.and.privacy@ubc.ca
+- For privacy-related guidance, see the Privacy Fact Sheets or contact access.and.privacy@ubc.ca

-- For general privacy / security questions not related to the PIA process, contact privacy.matters@ubc.ca
+- For general questions not related to the PIA process, contact privacy.matters@ubc.ca

 How do I approve a PIA report?